shadeel-han/Class_Project/InteractiveImageSeg/README.txt

 operating system since it was manufactured under Visual Studio for using the .Net framework and its UI component.

-Exection files(.exe) locates in /DIPfinal/Debug or /DIPfinal/Release.
+Exection files(.exe) locate in /DIPfinal/Debug or /DIPfinal/Release.
-Under author's test, they could be successfully opened on WiondowsXP and 7.
+Under author's test, they could be successfully opened on Wiondows XP and 7.
 You should obey following steps to operate exection files, or some segmentation faults may happen and crash the program.